Sensitivity and specificity: Terminology in information retrieval

 In information retrieval, the positive predictive value is called precision, and sensitivity is called recall.
 Unlike the Specificity vs Sensitivity tradeoff, these measures are both independent of the number of true negatives, which is generally unknown and much larger than the actual numbers of relevant and retrieved documents.
 This assumption of very large numbers of true negatives versus positives is rare in other applications.

 The F-score can be used as a single measure of performance of the test for the positive class.
 The F-score is the harmonic mean of precision and recall:

 In the traditional language of statistical hypothesis testing, the sensitivity of a test is called the statistical power of the test, although the word power in that context has a more general usage that is not applicable in the present context.
 A sensitive test will have fewer Type II errors.

+Terminology in genome analysis

+Similarly to the domain of information retrieval, in the research area of gene prediction, the number of true negatives (non-genes) in genomic sequences is generally unknown and much larger than the actual number of genes (true positives).
+The convenient and intuitively understood term specificity in this research area has been frequently used with the mathematical formula for precision and recall as defined in biostatistics.
+The pair of thus defined specificity (as positive predictive value) and sensitivity (true positive rate) represent major parameters characterizing the accuracy of gene prediction algorithms.

+Conversely, the term specificity in a sense of true negative rate would have little, if any, application in the genome analysis research area.